There are many reasons why your AC system freezes up.

 - Unsecured fittings

-How long your unit has been installed and the location of the leak play a role in whether you should repair or replace your AC system.
+How long your equipment has been installed and the location of the leak play a role in whether you should repair or replace your AC system.

 Filthy evaporator coil—Over time, the evaporator coil gets dirty and leads to troubles similar to a dusty filter.
 You’ll progressively lose airflow until your unit freezes or quits cooling.
 You’ll need to call Aramendia Plumbing, Heating and Air to fix the problem.

-Broken blower motor or relay—A blower motor running at an inaccurate speed or not running at all can cause freezing.
-It might also be sporadic, running at full speed and going slower after it gets warm.
-Or a relay may make it work one time and not the following time.
+Malfunctioning blower motor or relay—A blower motor running at an incorrect speed or not running at all can lead to freezing.
+It might also be sporadic, going at full speed and decelerating after it gets warm.
+Or a relay may make it run one time and not the following time.
 In either case, you will need to get in touch with Aramendia Plumbing, Heating and Air to correct the problem.

-Scheduling annual AC maintenance or heat pump maintenance may help you bypass this malfunction.
-Our pros will comprehensively check and clean your system, which typically allows us to catch minor problems before they become huge problems.
+Scheduling annual AC maintenance or heat pump maintenance can help you skip this issue.
+Our technicians will comprehensively examine and clean your system, which typically allows us to catch little troubles before they become major problems.